 The Skilled Professional Visa

-To qualify for a Skilled Professional Visa (the exact definition is vague), you will generally have at least 3 years of tertiary education in your field and be offered a role that pays more than €28,000 per annum.
+To qualify for Spanish residency using a Spain Skilled Professional Visa (the exact definition is vague), you will generally have at least 3 years of tertiary education in your field.
+Additionally, you need to be offered a role that pays more than €28,000 per annum.
 You will need to have been offered a role by an appropriately sized Spanish company that is in good standing.

-You’ll need to prove your professional standing, as well and show you have adequate health insurance and you have police clearance from your home country.
+You’ll need to prove your professional standing, as well.
+Finally, as per all the Spain visas you need to show you have adequate health insurance and you have police clearance from your home country.

-The visa is valid for 1 year and is renewable, and as long as your employment meets the criteria of the Skilled Professional Visa you can live in Spain.
+The Spain Skilled Professional Visa is valid for 1 year and is renewable, and as long as your employment meets the criteria of the Skilled Professional Visa you can live in Spain.